ahammadshawki8/Object-Oriented-Programming-in-Python/README.md

 After learning the stuffs in this repository, coders will have a good command over oop approach of python, they will get femiliar with the basics of OOP and beyond the basics.

-# _I am grateful to the following materials which help me to create this repository:_
+# _I am grateful to the following materials which helped me to create this repository:_

 Books:
   1. Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code - (Zed Shaw)